hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 * `type` - (Required) Type of constraint.
 The only valid values at this time are `memberOf` and `distinctInstance`.
 * `expression` -  (Optional) Cluster Query Language expression to apply to the constraint.
 Does not need to be specified for the `distinctInstance` type.
 For more information, see [Cluster Query Language in the Amazon EC2 Container Service Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-query-language.html).

+#### ordered_placement_strategy

+* `type` - (Required) Type of placement strategy.
+The only valid values at this time are `binpack`, `random` and `spread`.
+* `field` - (Optional) The field to apply the placement strategy against.
+For the `spread` placement strategy, valid values are `instanceId` (or `host`, which has the same effect), or any platform or custom attribute that is applied to a container instance, such as `attribute:ecs.availability-zone`.
+For the `binpack` placement strategy, valid values are `cpu` and `memory`.
+For the `random` placement strategy, this field is not used.
+For more information, see [Amazon ECS task placement strategies](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-strategies.html).

 ### batch_target